devicetree-org/devicetree-specification/source/devicetree-basics.rst

    parent interrupt specifier
        The interrupt specifier in the parent domain.
-The number of 32-bit cells required to specify this component is described by the *#interrupt-cells* property of this node—the nexus node containing the *interrupt-map* property.
+The number of 32-bit cells required to specify this component is described by the *#interrupt-cells* property of the node pointed to by the interrupt-parent field.

    Lookups are performed on the interrupt mapping table by matching a unit-address/interrupt specifier pair against the child components in